 Assault & Battery

 Protect your future.
-Call the Gwinnett County assault lawyer at Crawford and Boyle, LLC, today by dialing (678) 726-5400 or contacting our firm online.
+Call the assault lawyer at Crawford and Boyle, LLC, today by dialing (678) 680-5000 or contacting our firm online.

 Assault Laws in Georgia

-There are two types of assault defined under Georgia law, the first is an attempt to cause a violent injury to another individual.
-The second type of assault is the commission of an act which places an individual in a reasonable apprehension of immediately receiving a violent injury.
-For example, if I was to try to punch another person, that would be considered a simple assault of the first type.
-If I was to act as if I was going to punch someone without having the intention of actually making contact with them, then that would also be considered simple assault, so long as it placed that individual in a reasonable apprehension of immediately receiving a violent injury.
+There are two types of assault defined under Georgia law: the first is an attempt to cause a violent injury to another individual.
+The second type of assault is the commission of an act that places an individual in a reasonable apprehension of immediately receiving a violent injury.
+For example, if I were to try to punch another person, that would be considered a simple assault of the first type.
+If I were to act as if I were going to punch someone without having the intention of actually making contact with them, then that would also be considered simple assault, so long as it placed that individual in a reasonable apprehension of immediately receiving a violent injury.

 Is Assault Considered a Misdemeanor Or A Felony Charge In Georgia?